Leica M9 vs Canon T7

 |Leica M10« »||Y||-||-||-||-||-||-||Y||-||-||Leica M10|

 |Leica X Typ 113« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica X Typ 113|

 |Leica M Typ 240« »||Y||stereo||mono||-||-||-||2.0||Y||-||-||Leica M Typ 240|

 It is notable that the T7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not offer wifi capability.

 The T7 is a recent model that features in the current product line-up of Canon.
 In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Canon websites.

 Review summary: Leica M9 vs Canon T7

 So what is the bottom line?
 Which of the two cameras – the Leica M9 or the Canon T7 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica M9: